MarkTheCoderShark/testtest/COPY_GUIDE.md

 ### **Testimonials Section**
 **Enhanced Description**:
 > "Don't just take our word for it.
-Here's what business owners across the country have to say about working with WebWagon.
+Here's what business owners across the country have to say about working with Web Vello.
 These aren't just testimonials—they're success stories from real businesses that have transformed their digital presence."

 **Key Improvements**:
 - Elevated testimonials to "success stories"